 Mark’s poems have appeared in Poetry Review, The London Magazine, The Irish Times, MAGMA, Shearsman Magazine, The New European, The North, Stand, Southword, The Forward Book of Poetry, The Moth, The Morning Star and many more.

 He is a winner of the Ledbury Poetry Prize, the Oxford Brookes University International Prize, the Plaza Poetry Prize and the Ruskin Prize.
-He is also a runner-up in the UK National Poetry Competition, the Bridport Prize, the Moth Prize, The Stephen Spender Translation Prize and the Robert Graves Prize.
+He is also a runner-up in the UK National Poetry Competition, the Bridport Prize, the Moth Prize, the Keats Shelley Prize, The Stephen Spender Translation Prize and the Robert Graves Prize.
 In Ireland, he has taken first prize at both the Westival and Dromineer Poetry Festivals.

 Born in Northamptonshire of Scottish descent, he studied Philosophy at Merton College, Oxford University before working in Washington, D.C. as a journalist.
 He now travels between London, Dubai and Barcelona as a creative director and writer.
 He speaks Spanish and has recently been translating the work of Catalan poet Miquel Martí i Pol.

-Some quotes:
+Some comments:

 “Mark Fiddes’s THE RAINBOW FACTORY is a wonder, a real work of art, from a poet who seems incapable of writing a bad poem.
 His sharpness, both linguistic and intellectual, makes his work uniquely satisfying…written in a voice that is rarely seen in poetry, the urbane humorist who sustains serious thought.”